bpuhl/NATSLab/docs/runbook.md

 ansible-playbook -i ansible/inventory.yml ansible/playbooks/servers.yml
 ```

-The role detects the new version, downloads it, replaces `/usr/local/bin/nats-server`, and the `Restart nats-server` handler restarts the unit.
+The role detects the new version, downloads it, replaces `/usr/local/bin/nats-server`, and the `restart nats-server` handler restarts the unit.
 Use `--limit nats-node0` first if you want a canary.

 ### Change `nats.conf` (e.g. enable JetStream)